GC-public-learning/formation_laravel_5.8/11_Scope_and_masse_assignment.md

 # Scope and mass assignement

-### the goal : create and use  personal methods to retrieve and insert data on the DB
+### the goal : create and use  personalized methods to retrieve and insert data on the DB

 1) create a scope method in the "customer model class" to retrieve filtred data from the db
 ~~~